Seagate/cortx-motr/fdmi/plugins/motr-fdmi-app.md

           m0kv -l 10.230.242.37@tcp:12345:4:2 -h 10.230.242.37@tcp:12345:1:1 -f '<0x7200000000000001:0x25>' -p '<0x7000000000000001:0x43>' -s index put 1:5 key1 value1
           # Put a new key with value that matches the filter and observe ouput of the fdmi_app_hello plugin in the other windows terminal
           m0kv -l 10.230.242.37@tcp:12345:4:2 -h 10.230.242.37@tcp:12345:1:1 -f '<0x7200000000000001:0x25>' -p '<0x7000000000000001:0x43>' -s index put 1:5 key2 hello
-          # Put a new key with value that has ore than one ocurrence of the word hello and observe ouput of the fdmi_app_hello plugin in the other windows terminal
+          # Put a new key with value that has more than one ocurrence of the word hello and observe ouput of the fdmi_app_hello plugin in the other windows terminal
           m0kv -l 10.230.242.37@tcp:12345:4:2 -h 10.230.242.37@tcp:12345:1:1 -f '<0x7200000000000001:0x25>' -p '<0x7000000000000001:0x43>' -s index put 1:5 key3 hello_new_hello_world
          ```

 5. Example of the `fdmi_app_hello` output for the case that matches the value will be as follows:
     ```
     Match on key-value pair: key='key2', value='hello'
     Number of time hello appears: 1